numba/numba/docs/source/reference/envvars.rst

 .. envvar:: NUMBA_ENABLE_SYS_MONITORING

    Controls support for Python's ``sys.monitoring`` feature in Numba.
-   Disabled by default.
-When enabled, allows profiling tools that use ``sys.monitoring`` to work with  Numba code.
+   Disabled (set to zero) by default.
+When enabled (set to non-zero), allows profiling tools that use ``sys.monitoring`` to work with Numba code.
    Currently tested with ``cProfile``, other monitoring tools may work but are not guaranteed.

    Only available for Python 3.12 and above.
 Otherwise, it has no effect.

 .. envvar:: NUMBA_ENABLE_PROFILING